20 Best Dumbbell Leg Exercises To Build Bigger Legs

 • Do not allow the dumbbell to contact the floor.

-• If available, stand on an elevated surface to allow room for the full range of motion.
+• Stand on an elevated surface to allow room for the full range of motion if available.

-• The lower back should have a natural arch with chest out.
-Keep your abs tight throughout exercise.
+• The lower back should have a natural arch with a chest out.
+Keep your abs tight throughout the exercise.

 5. Dumbbell Step Up